engdan77/hass_assister/README.md

   enabled: false
   address: 127.0.0.1
   port: 9999

+# Adding words would assure no messages being sent where those found as part of the MQTT topic
+reject_topic_words:
+- foo
+- bar

 # With the extension of new components this will eventually increase.
 # With the below the keys are "topic" that the REST API will recognize and trigger following components